DominicRoyStang/pushpong/README.md

 ## Contributing

 ⚠ This project is not actively maintained.
-Forks of the project are welcome, as this project published under the [MIT license](./LICENSE).
+Forks of the project are welcome, as this project is published under the [MIT license](./LICENSE).

 ### Local development